 - When a student has already lived in a residence hall seven semesters;

-Before seeking off-campus housing (after being a dorm resident) you must inform your RDs and seek approval and documentation from the SDO.
+Before seeking off-campus housing (after being a dorm resident) you must inform your RDs and seek approval and documentation from Student Life.

 All off-campus students are expected to adhere to OCC behavioral policies or they may forfeit the privilege of off-campus housing.
 Housing exceptions will not be granted to students on academic or disciplinary probation.
 Housing exceptions will not be granted solely for financial reasons.

 A student enrolled in seven (7) credit hours or less must live off campus unless s/he is enrolled in the OCC/MSSC co-op program.
-Otherwise, in order to live in the residence halls, special approval from the SDO is required.
+Otherwise, in order to live in the residence halls, special approval from Student Life is required.

 Q. What if I have a car on campus?

 All vehicles must be registered and must have parking permits.
 Failure to have a permit on your vehicle will result in a $25 fine.
 The second offense will be $50.00.
-Parking permits are available at the Student Development Office.
+Parking permits are available at Student Life.

 Q.Where can I ride my bike and store it?